-- 4.9 The Halton Unitary Development Plan (UDP), which was adopted in April 2005, contains a number of strategic aims and objectives.
-These are set out in Part I of the UDP.
-In relation to environmental quality, these include creating a safe and healthy Halton, and ensuring that future development is of a quality of design that enhances the built environment and encourages the use of energy efficient design.
-At the centre of these strategic aims and objectives is the desire of the Council to create sustainable places that all people will want to live and work within. - 4.10 Part 2 of the UDP contains policies that seek to implement the broad aims and objectives contained within Part I of the UDP Plan.
-The SPD is intended to support Policy H6, which states that proposals for house extensions will be permitted where: - a the proposal would not unacceptably alter the appearance or character of the original dwelling but relate closely to it and harmonise with it in terms of their scale, proportions, materials and appearance; - b the proposal would not create dangerous highway conditions by
+4.15 The Halton Unitary Development Plan (UDP), which was adopted in April 2005, contains a number of strategic aims and objectives.
+These are set out in Part 1 of the UDP.
+In relation to environmental quality, these include creating a safe and healthy Halton, and ensuring that future development is of a quality of design that enhances the built environment and encourages the use energy efficient design.
+At the centre of these strategic aims and objectives is the desire of the Council to create sustainable places that all people will want to live and work within.